aerkiaga/nodeverse/mods/nv_planetgen/README.md

-# Planetgen
+# NV Planetgen
-Planetgen is a Minetest mod that generates multiple areas with completely different terrain, called 'planets'.
+NV Planetgen is a Minetest mod that generates multiple areas with completely different terrain, called 'planets'.
 These can be located anywhere in the world, in any size.
 While a default setup with small floating planets everywhere is provided, it's easy to modify this, as is to control planet generation from